Q: Why you should consider tutoring…

 They are a benchmark of expectation since the PSAT emulates the SAT.
 The 11th grade PSAT is a better benchmark.
 An expectation (based on test publishers) is that without prep, a student will score +/- 40 net points from the PSAT score.

-- What are the dates/deadlines and websites for registration for 2011/2012 school year tests? www.collegeboard.org for the SAT www.actstudent.org for the ACT for test dates and deadlines see www.makethegrade.net
+Q: What are the dates/deadlines and websites for registration for the SAT or ACT tests?

 Study vocabulary now since it’s a long term activity.
 Keep up with school concepts, especially in Math.
 The SAT and ACT both have online practice test materials that can be utilized or questions of the day.
 Even doing a problem a day is a start.